nens/threedi-docs/source/a_releasenotes.rst

 Operational flood forecasting with 3Di
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We are proud to announce that we have made it easier to deploy your 3Di model in an operational manner.
+We are proud to announce that we have made it easier to deploy your 3Di model operationally.
 You can now start, stop, pause and analyze your 3Di model using our brand new API (more on the API below).
 Interested to know more about this possibility?
 Read this `blogpost on operational flood forecasting <https://3diwatermanagement.com/blog/operational-flood-forecasting-with-3di/>`_ or contact us directly via jonas@nelen-schuurmans.nl

 Script sharing - Invitation to participate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A lot of our users have built custom scripts on our API.
+One of the special things about 3Di is that we have made our software avaible via an API, so users can use it any way they like.
+Thanks to this possibility a lot of our users have built custom scripts on our API.
+This can be to start a calculation, built a model or to analyse results in a specific way.
 To give everyone a chance to share their scripts we have opened a repository on github to share the code:

 `github.com/threedi <https://github.com/threedi>`_

-Not only is this a good way to show others what you’ve built, it also works as a versioning system.
+Not only is this an opportunity to show to other users what you’ve built, it also works as a versioning system.
 Would you like to share your scripts but you don't know how github works?
 Contact us via servicedesk@nelen-schuurmans.nl and we'll help you with this.

 Brand new API (beta)
 ^^^^^^^^^^^^^^^^^^^^